wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==

+= 3.0.5 =
+* Enhancement: Added the version number in the dashboard
+* Enhancement: Updated the remoteLogin class to work with Centrora Panel 1.0.5
+* Fixed: On some websites, the adminsitrator's email cannot show up in the Admin-Email Mapping Panel

 = 3.0.4 =
 * Fixed: On some websites, the checking of Development mode causes a blank screen